TobiasBg/WP-Table-Reloaded/readme.txt

 == Changelog ==

 = Version 1.9.5 =
-* languages: Added Irish and Portuguese (Portugal), updated other languages
+* languages: Added Irish and Portuguese (Portugal), updated other languages, renamed Finnish language code to "fi"
 * bugfix: ...
 * update: new DataTables version 1.8.2
 * dropped support for outdated WordPress 2.8 and 2.9